exercism/problem-specifications/exercises/two-fer/instructions.md

 # Instructions

-Your task is to determine what you will say to your friend as you hand them their cookie.
+Your task is to determine what you will say as you give away the extra cookie.

-If your friend is named Do-yun, then you will say:
+If your friend likes cookies, and is named Do-yun, then you will say:

 ```text
 One for Do-yun, one for me.